 - Letting parents know where toilets, baby change, play areas are

 It can also be helpful to let parents know if the kitchen can pack food to go.
 This may prompt parents to order dessert to eat at home later.
 It can also provide reassurance if a tired toddler meltdown means they want to head home earlier than expected.
 Omit, the key is to be attentive and offer fast efficient service without rushing diners.

 A kid’s menu that offers good value signals that you’re set up for younger guests.
 However, despite what the adverts would have you believe, not every kid likes to eat chicken nuggets or spaghetti in tomato sauce.
 Some do.
 But others like to have exactly what’s on Mummy and Daddy’s plate.
-Others love sliced olives or corn on the cob or can’t get enough cucumber.
 And while it’s great to have a balanced menu that encourages little ones to try new things, it’s also pretty smart to cater to what kids want to eat.
 This is something many restaurants are starting to pick up on.